On This Page:

 Death rates alone do not provide a complete picture of the burden that deaths impose on the population.
 Another useful measure that may add a different dimension is years of life lost (YLL)—the years of life lost because of early death from a particular cause or disease.
 YLL caused by cancer helps to describe the extent to which the lives of people with cancer are cut short.

-The decline in average years of life lost to cancer from 2020-2022 reflects a change in life expectancy.
-These estimates were based on the 2020 life tables which show an average of two years lower life expectancy compared to previous life tables.
+The decline in average years of life lost to cancer from 2020-2023 reflects a change in life expectancy.
+These estimates were based on the 2020-2023 life tables which show an average of 1-2 years lower life expectancy compared to previous life tables.

 Measure